 When you start your own business, it can seem like there’s always something else to spend money on to keep things running smoothly.
-Fortunately, most of these expenses are tax-deductible.
+Fortunately, many of these expenses are tax-deductible.
 The IRS defines a deductible expense as something that is ordinary and necessary – in other words, it must be something you need to run your business, and that is commonly used by others in your line of work.
 For example, a mobile dog groomer could reasonably write off a new washtub.
 However, it might raise some eyebrows if a graphic designer put a bathtub on the company credit card.

 Expenses common to most businesses include office supplies, paper, mailing expenses, advertising, and mileage.
 And while it may seem cumbersome to log every single expense, every little bit adds up and can save you big bucks come tax time.